stratself/tswg/README.md

 | ------------------------ | ---------- | --------------------------- |
 | `TS_USERSPACE`           | `false`    | Changed to false by default |
 | `TS_DEBUG_FIREWALL_MODE` | `nftables` | Force use of new nftables instead of auto mode   |

+Other Tailscale [env vars for Docker](https://tailscale.com/kb/1282/docker) should work too.

 ## Security and other issues